-- Business Calculus I. (3) Prerequisite: A score of 25 on the mathematics portion of the Enhanced ACT or Pre-Calculus or Trigonometry or College Algebra with a grade of a "C" or better.
-A study of functions, limits, continuity, derivatives, and their applications to business and economics. - Calculus I. (3) Prerequisite: High school Algebra I, Algebra II, and Trigonometry and 25 or higher on mathematics portion of ACT or "C" or better in college Precalculus or Trigonometry.
+- Business Calculus I. (3) Prerequisite: A score of 25 on the mathematics portion of the Enhanced ACT or Pre-Calculus or Trigonometry with a grade of a "C" or better.
+A study of functions, limits, continuity, derivatives, and their applications to business and economics. - Calculus I. (3) Prerequisite: A score of 25 on the mathematics portion of the Enhanced ACT or Pre-Calculus or Trigonometry with a grade of "C" or better.